kbrsh/sold/README.md

 * EJS
 * Pug

-The `engine` option can also be a function that returns an output based on the template, data, and options given.
+The `engine` option can also be a function that calls a callback with a result when given a template, data, and options.

 ```
-function engine(template, data, options) {
+function engine(template, data, options, done) {
   configure(options);
-  return compile(template, data);
+  done(compile(template, data));
 }
 ```